cloudogu/k8s-backup-operator/docs/operations/setup_gcloud_backup_bucket_en.md

 ## Setting up with Google Cloud user interface

 ### Prerequisites
-- The Cloud Key Management API must be activated in the project
+- The Cloud Key Management API must be activated in the project if encryption is required
 - A service account must be available
   - Must have the role "cloudkms.cryptoKeyEncrypterDecrypter" if encryption is required
   - Key for encryption, if desired